hyperledger-labs/private-data-objects/docker/README.md

 by ps-start/es-start will run in zombie processes.
 They don't hold any resources such as sockets or alike and subseequent ps-start/es-start will run successfully.
 However, note that run-tests.sh will fail due to some pgrep statements in the script ...

+While you can run end-to-end tests inside docker, sometimes it might be easier to test outside so you can, e.g., monitor localhost traffic with wireshark which seems challenging with docker.
+Note that with 'make test-env-setup' (or 'make test-env-setup-with-no-build' if you are sure container images for PDO-TP and other components are already properly built) you get a fresh sawtooth setup where ledger rest API is also exposed to the host, i.e., the default localhost:8008 does also work from the host and you can test client and {e,s,p}services on the host with a fresh and self-contained/single machine installation.

 Lastly, the makefile allows you some local overrides/customization via the (optional) `docker/make.loc` file.
 E.g., you can add more debugging tools (apt packages) into your pdo containers and define HW sgx-mode as default